ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

-For weighted statistics, this function requires a cell volume `cell measure`_, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell volumes can be computed.
+For weighted statistics, this function requires a cell volume `cell measure`_, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell volumes can be computed internally.
 The required supplementary variable ``volcello`` can be attached to the main dataset as described in :ref:`supplementary_variables`.